LLVM-HPC-Workshop/LLVM-HPC-Workshop.github.io/README.md

 * Paper submissions due: September 1, 2014
 * Notification to authors of acceptance: October 1, 2014
 * Camera-ready papers due: November 1, 2014
-* Workshop takes place: November 7, 2014
+* Workshop takes place: November 17, 2014

 Please see [the SC14 home page](http://sc14.supercomputing.org/) for registration deadlines and other information associated with the parent event.

 ## Submissions
 We are using [EasyChair](https://www.easychair.org) to manage submissions.
-The link to submit papers will be added to this paper in the near future.
+Please submit papers to [llvmhpcsc14](https://www.easychair.org/conferences/?conf=llvmhpcsc14).
 ## Proceedings
 The proceedings will then be archived in both the ACM Digital Library and IEEE Xplore, by virtue of [SIGHPC](http://www.sighpc.org/events/collaboration/scworkshops).